 Managing risk involves a structured approach to minimize potential threats while maximizing opportunities.
 It begins with identifying risks through a thorough analysis of a situation, which may involve collecting data and pinpointing vulnerabilities.
 Post identification, there's the evaluation phase, where the likelihood and impact of each risk are gauged.
 This is followed by devising strategies to mitigate or capitalize on these risks, which might include risk avoidance, risk transfer, or risk acceptance.
 Regular monitoring and revisiting of risks are essential, as situations can evolve and new risks can emerge.
 Effective risk management not only safeguards against potential losses but also ensures that resources are allocated optimally, leading to successful outcomes in uncertain scenarios.

-The following practices are RSI's framework for managing clients' risks and opportunities.
-Each of these exist in RSI's portfolio and are internally resourced with the necessary staff expertise and needed tools.
-Of note, in all these, RSI is able to either provide technical assistance, capacity building, or the actual building and deployment of solutions and tools.
+The following approaches – or tools – are RSI's means for managing clients' risks and opportunities.
+Each of these exist in RSI's portfolio and are internally resourced with the necessary staff expertise and needed methodologies.

 Crafting a vision that incorporates risk can be transformative.
 RSI offers expertise in setting and achieving risk goals that do not just defend against potential challenges but actively seek to harness the promise of calculated risk-taking.
 This dual-focused approach ensures that institutions are always poised for growth, even as they maintain their defenses.